EMPAT94/empat94.github.io/_gs/Chapter 32 - JIT Compilation.md

 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>
 <br />

-With the current war efforts and scarce manpower, all manner of research not directly beneficial to wiping out the enemy was put on hold.
+With the current war efforts and scarce manpower, all manner of research not directly beneficial to defeating the enemy was put on hold.
 In fact, most of the effort was focused on producing as many items and consumables as possible.
 Neysaa was no exception.
 We had lunch in the small room inside the tower, then leaving to read a book about possible interpretations of the prophecy, she left to finish her quota of Scrolls for the day.
 If nothing else, the book did explain why the NPCs were so well prepared for our arrival.

 There were many advantages I had that over the NPCs here.
 Being left alone with a chock full of magical artifacts was a perfect opportunity for me to exercise those advantages.

-I kept the large book - a tome, she called it - aside.
+I kept the large book - a tome, as she called it - aside.
 Snagging a two-Rune Scroll, I started my experimentation.

 "Identify" I whispered.